 Most of our animal products do not come from “regenerative” practices.
 The EU, followed by the USA, is the world’s leading producer of cow milk, producing around half the world total between them.
 In beef production Brazil, followed by the USA, come top.
 In all of these places, “overgrazing” of the soil is rife, damaging soil quality and releasing carbon.
 In many places, the land used is converted to grass for this grazing.
 The majority of Brazilian Amazon land area cleared has been used for cattle ranching.
 Feeding these cattle additional crops to those grazed, such as soy, is ubiquitous.
 While particularly stark, this picture is not unique to cattle.

 All of these environmentally devastating practices allow the net animal-based food production to be pushed up and up, in pursuit of ever-greater profits in the agricultural and food industries.
 The world now produces more than three times the weight of meat as it did fifty years ago.
 This trend isn’t simply continuously growing, it is accelerating.
-The biggest acceleration has been in poultry, driving the number of land animals — a potentially misleading statistic — slaughtered for meat annually up to 70 billion, 10 times the human population.
+The biggest growth has been in poultry, driving the number of land animals — a potentially misleading statistic — slaughtered for meat annually up to 70 billion, 10 times the human population.

 Turnover too has increased: while a cow may naturally live 15-20 years, most diary cows are slaughtered by five, beef cows at one and a half or two.
 Over the last half century, beef cows have been aggressively bred for bodies over a third larger; dairy cows to produce over twice as much milk.
 This built upon cattle who had already undergone centuries or more of breading.
 Dairy cows are forced to give birth every year after their first, to keep the milk gushing over their short, miserable lives.
 This all ramps up profits, and output — but also the nutritional input required per animal — to far beyond “cattle in nature”.